18F/blogging-guide/pages/publishing-process.md

 Congress or congressional staffer and makes sure our posts align with wider GSA communications and messages.

-Cat Langel is a public affiars officer in the Chicago (Region 5) Office of Communications and Marketing (OCM).
-She is responsible for reviewing posts for GSA’s blog and 18F.
-Cat is our primary contact in OCM.
-She reviews posts and then will flag posts that require approval from other people in OCM or other GSA offices.
-Cat is looking for messaging concerns in blog posts and to coordinate our efforts with the other technology offices across GSA.
+Brett Prather is the Associate Administrator for Communications and Marketing in the Office of Communications and Marketing (OCM).
+He is responsible for reviewing posts for
+GSA’s blog and 18F.
+He is our primary contact in
+OCM.
+She reviews posts and then will flag posts that require approval from people other GSA offices.
+Brett is looking for messaging concerns in blog posts and to coordinate our efforts with the other technology offices across GSA.

 ## Draft: What steps should I take when drafting my post?